needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 ### Measure.ProfilerMarkers()

 Used to record profiler markers.
-Profiler marker timings will be sampled within the scope of the `using` statement.
+Profiler marker timings will be pciked up automatically and sampled within the scope of the `using` statement.
+Name of the `SampleGroupDefinition` should match profiler marker name.
 Note that deep and editor profiling are not available.
 Profiler markers created using `Profiler.BeginSample()` are not supported, switch to `ProfilerMarker` if possible.

 #### Example 1: Measuring profiler markers in a scope